l-mayorga/CCM3-PlayMaker/README.md

 ## Personal Significance

 I started playing Ultimate when I was in fifth grade and have played ever since.
 I am very familiar with the rules of the game and common offensive strategies used to try and score points.
 For Bowdoin's D-III team, I play on the offensive line that is responsible for coming up with game plans to score points.
 PlayMaker does exactly this.
-When making the transition matrix, I used my experience to estimate how likely transitions are between states so that the simulation could more closely mimic a real world point.
+When making the transition matrix, I used my experience to approximate how likely transitions are between states so that the simulation could more closely mimic a real world point.

 When I landed on this idea, I knew I wanted to pursue it.
 It is extremely cool to me that sequences produced by PlayMaker are viable and could work at practices this week.